 America and the Vietnam War: a Fateful Encounter

 An examination of the reasons for American involvement in Vietnam, with emphasis on the decisions and policies of several U.S. administrations.
 The course also explores the war from the Vietnamese point of view and examines Vietnamese history, culture, and politics to gain a greater understanding of this conflict.
 Prerequisite: sophomore standing.
 Variable semesters.
 Honick.

 From Puritan Diaries to Oprah's Book Club: Readers and Writers in American History

 Using insights gleaned from various disciplines, this course examines the history of reading and writing in America.
 In particular, we will study how written texts are produced, disseminated, and consumed.
 Topics include: Indians and the discovery of print; the sentimental novel; slave narratives; religious readers; the making of an American literary canon; comic books in modern America; and, of course, Oprah's book club.
 Prerequisites HIS 110 or HIS 111 or sophomore standing.
 Alternating years.
 Hale.

 Early American Republic 1789-1815

 This course examines the history of the United States from the beginning of Constitutional government in 1789 to the end of the War of 1812.
 Topics include: the rise of political parties, the character and role of major political figures such as Thomas Jefferson and John Adams; the impact of the French Revolution and Napoleon; the plight of Native Americans and African Americans; the early American seduction novel; and changing economic and familial practices.
 Prerequisites: HIS 110 or sophomore standing.
-Spring semester.
+Variable semesters.
 Offered 2009-10 and alternate years.
 Hale.